yerimoh/img/SUPER-NATURALINSTRUCTIONS.md

  # 1 Introduction
- The NLP community has witnessed great progress in building models for generalization to unseen tasks via in-context instructions (Mishra et al., 2022b; Sanh et al., 2022; Wei et al., 2022) using large pretrained language models (Raffel et al., 2020; Brown et al., 2020).
+The NLP community has witnessed great progress in building models for generalization to unseen tasks via in-context instructions using large pretrained language models (Raffel et al., 2020; Brown et al., 2020).
 As remarkable as mod els like InstructGPT (Ouyang et al., 2022) are, the